Purely Inseparable ring extensions: Towers of purely inseparable extensions

-so $B$ is Galois over $A$ with $p$-basis $\{xy\}$.
-On the other hand, we claim that $B\subset C$ is not Galois.
-Since we are in the local case, if $B\subset C$ were Galois, then $C$ should have a $p$-basis over $B$ and $C$ would be a free $B$-module of rank $2^n$, for $n$ the number of elements on the $p$-basis (see Definition \ref{def: p-basis}).
-However, note that the fiber of the extension $B\subset C$ is the ring $k[X,Y]/\langle X^2, XY, Y^2\rangle$ that has rank $3$ over $B$.
-Since the rank is preserved by base change, if $B\subset C$ were Galois, $C$ would have rank $3$ over $B$, that is not of the form $2^n$. \end{example}

-Proposition \ref{exponent one purely inseparable towers} is stated for purely inseparable extensions of exponent one.
-We focus now on purely inseparable extensions of greater exponent.
-First, we observe that the last assertion of this proposition does not hold for purely inseparable extensions of exponent greater than one.
-In fact, the next example shows a purely inseparable extension $A\subset C$ with $\exp(C/A)>1$, where we can find an $A$-subalgebra $B$ such that $B\subset C$ is purely inseparable, but $A\subset B$ is not.
+We focus now on purely inseparable extensions of higher exponent.
+We observe that Proposition \ref{exponent one purely inseparable towers} does not hold for purely inseparable extensions of exponent greater than one.
+In fact, in the next example we construct a tower of rings $A\subset B\subset C$ where $A\subset C$ is a purely inseparable extension of exponent 2, $B\subset C$ is a Galois extension, but $A\subset B$ is not purely inseparable.

 \begin{example} Let $A=k$ be a field of characteristic $p=3$.
-We define a ring which has exponent two over $A$, and another ring
+We set which is an extension of $A$ of exponent 2.
+We set